Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6XD_Hardware_Overview.md

 [![Connection of Driver 0 on the Duet 3 MB 6XD to a "typical" optoisolated stepper motor driver](/duet_boards/duet_3_mb6xd/duet3_mb_6xd_v1.0_later_dvr_conn.png =400x)](/duet_boards/duet_3_mb6xd/duet3_mb_6xd_v1.0_later_dvr_conn.png){target=_blank} [![duet_3_mb6xd_ext_driver.jpg](/duet_boards/duet_3_mb6xd/duet_3_mb6xd_ext_driver.jpg =400x)](/duet_boards/duet_3_mb6xd/duet_3_mb6xd_ext_driver.jpg){target=_blank}

-To connect a Pololu/StepStick/similar driver to the 6XD, a 10K pullup resistor is needed from each of the Step/Dir/En lines to +5V.
+To connect a Pololu/StepStick/similar driver to the 6XD, when using a version 1.01 or earlier 6XD board a 10K pullup resistor is needed from each of the Step/Dir/En lines to +5V.
 This diagram shows connection to a stepper motor driver that has +5V inputs and a common ground.
+The resistors are not needed when using a version 1.02 or later board.

 [![Connection of Driver 0 on the Duet 3 MB 6XD to a stepper motor driver with +5V inputs and common ground](/duet_boards/duet_3_mb6xd/duet3_mb_6xd_v1.0_later_dvr_conn_2.png =400x)](/duet_boards/duet_3_mb6xd/duet3_mb_6xd_v1.0_later_dvr_conn_2.png){target=_blank}